 What type of lunch program does the school have?

-All full day students at St. John Berchmans School have the option of bringing their own lunch to school or purchasing lunch and/or milk on a monthly basis for a nominal fee.
+All full day students at St. John Berchmans School have the option of bringing their own lunch to school or purchasing lunch on a monthly basis for a nominal fee.

 Do students in the preschool nap?